alexsullivan114/MaterialFitness/README.md

     - Done
 - Make exercise title dialog not look like shit
     - Done
-- Make exercise dialog not re-create already know exercises
+- Make exercise dialog not re-create already know exerciseSessions
     - Done
 - Add a mapper object between WorkoutSession and Exercise - Contains exercise, num of sets, weight at each rep etc
     - Done